 Discontinued But Not Forgotten: HCV Drugs That Did Not Make It

 I find it useful to look back and review drug candidates that were stopped in development.
-In case of insufficient efficacy, i.e., not enough of a VL reduction or early viral rebound, everyone can sympathize with the decision to discontinue Continue reading Discontinued But Not Forgotten: HCV Drugs That Did Not Make It
+In case of insufficient efficacy, i.e., not enough of a VL reduction or early viral rebound, everyone can sympathize with the decision to discontinue a drug.
+More importantly, we want to learn about the Continue reading Discontinued But Not Forgotten: HCV Drugs That Did Not Make It

 2014: The Year That Changed The Landscape of HCV Therapy

-It was déjà vu all over again, albeit compressed in time: when the race started to replace PegIFN+RBV for the treatment of HCV infection, the learnings from HIV drug development and the lessons with HAART provided an excellent template for quick Continue reading 2014: The Year That Changed The Landscape of HCV Therapy
+It was déjà vu all over again, albeit compressed in time: when the race started to replace PegIFN+RBV for the treatment of HCV infection, the learnings from HIV drug development and the lessons with HAART provided an excellent template for quick and efficient development.
+There was early consensus that a search Continue reading 2014: The Year That Changed The Landscape of HCV Therapy

 Snapshot: HCV Drugs in Development

 It’s becoming a daunting task to follow the field given the rapid-fire release of study results and the many recent submissions of new direct-acting antiviral (DAA) drugs.
-All will be given as cocktails, with or without interferon or ribavirin, and Continue reading Snapshot: HCV Drugs in Development
+All will be given as cocktails, with or without interferon or ribavirin, and for various durations depending on genotype (GT) and other factors.
+How Continue reading Snapshot: HCV Drugs in Development